ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 ## Genes used for the analysis

-We selected four genes from *A. thaliana* and one gene from *G. max* (Table 1) for the analysis.
+We selected four genes from Arabidopsis and one gene from soybean (Table 1) for the analysis.
 The first two genes from *A. thaliana* (CAS1 and PDS3) are well-known genes conserved among higher plants.
 The latter two genes from *A. thaliana* (PAP1 and CYP716A1) and *G. max* CYP93E1 are genes involving the production of specialized metabolites.
 PAP1 is ...
 CYP716A1 is ...
 On the other hand, CYP93E1 is ...

 Table: Gene list